 OSL is sorted according to the system-wide Oracc grapheme sorting algorithm which is defined in the the GDL library.
 The same sort is used by PCSL and in sorting transliteration fragments such as the grammatical bases in Sumerian glossary articles.
 A separate page gives the reference version of the OSL sort order [/osl/signlist/SortOrder/].

-is one or more graphemes which are
+A sequence is one or more graphemes which are

 normally separated by delimiters.
 In the normal case, a

-is created for each grapheme or delimiter
+sort-item is created for each grapheme or delimiter

-and added to the list of sort-items
+and added to the list of sort-items that represents

-the sequence
+the sequence.

 The exception is that determinatives do not have a delimiter